-River Colony Wood Colony Age range 6 to 8 years, though some discretion is permitted, so children may join at 53⁄4 years and "swim up" to Cubs at any time between 71⁄2 and 81⁄2, depending on individual needs.
-Meeting day and time (term-time only) Tuesdays 5.00pm - 6.00pm Thursdays 5.00pm - 6.00pm Leader Kerrie Bowers Known to the children as Wolverine Elaine Moles Known to the children as Owl Assistant leader Mary Nash Anneli Pacheco Beaver Scout promise I promise to do my best To be kind and helpful And to love God. (variations are available for those of different faiths, or no faith)
+River Colony Wood Colony

+Age range 6 to 8 years, though some discretion is permitted, so children may join at 53⁄4 years and "swim up" to Cubs at any time between 71⁄2 and 81⁄2, depending on individual needs.

+Meeting day and time Tuesdays Thursdays

+(term-time only) 5.00pm - 6.00pm 5.00pm - 6.00pm

+Leader contact river@21stromsey.co.uk wood@21stromsey.co.uk

+Beaver Scout promise I promise to do my best

+- To be kind and helpful

+And to love God.

+(variations are available for those of different faiths, or no faith)